 But we’re both of course excited to continue to see who she becomes.
 And we’re thrilled that she SLEEPS!

 Newborn sleep was part of my certification this summer and I got to put my new learning into practice when Avery joined us this fall.
-Although you cannot “sleep train” a newborn, you can absolutely establish healthy habits from the start, and after walking through it with my own babe, I came up with my top five newborn sleep tips for you:
+Although you cannot “sleep train” a newborn, you can absolutely establish healthy habits from the start, and after walking through it with my own babe, here’s what stuck out the most.